 Visit a Palace

 In total, there are five palaces in South Korea and all are worth visiting.
 However, it would be a good idea to visit them all, just not on a single day.
 Gyeongbokgung and Changdeokgung (a UNESCO World Heritage Site) are the two main palaces in the city of Seoul.
 The other three are Gyeonghuigung, Deoksugung, and Changgyeonggung Palace.
-I would personally suggest you visit any of the Gyeongokgung and Changdeokgung palace.
+I would personally suggest you visit any of the Gyeongokgung and Changdeokgung palace, located in Jongno-gu.
+Changedeokgung palace is also a great place to see the beautiful cherry blossoms in Korea.

 Jogyesa is one of the highly revered Buddhist shrines in Seoul.
 The temple is located in the heart of the city.
 Though the temple is not that big, yet, it is one of the most beautiful shrines in the city.
 The decoration of the temple changes according to the season so it’s beautiful all year round.